SunStarSys/pty/README.md

-The trick with cron+ansible is to avoid the need for pty-driver.pl to call prompt(), by ensuring all of the required credentials are alll there in the already-running `pty-agent` daemon.
+The trick with cron+ansible is to avoid the need for pty-driver.pl to call prompt(), by ensuring all of the required credentials are present in the already-running `pty-agent` daemon.
 If needed, pipe `sleep 30` to the `pty` process on your cron'd ansible script to ensure ansible doesn't reject cron's closed STDIN.